 Children should have their bookbag in school everyday.
 Please try and keep their reading book and reading record in the bookbag ready for when we read with them.
+We will also put letters, new phonics sounds and other bits of information in there, so make sure you check them regularly.

-After half term, children will earn the class a spot on the reading rocket everytime they read with an adult at home.
+Children earn the class a spot on the reading rocket everytime they read with an adult at home.
 Please make a quick comment in your child’s reading record so we know when they have read.
 When we reach 100 we will get a prize!

 Apple and Cherry class will have PE on a Wednesday